 One of the most controversial on the list of foods to avoid with hypothyroidism is this one.
-Broccoli, cauliflower, cabbage, kale, brussels sprouts, radishes, turnips, collard greens… and the list goes on (You can find the complete list of cruciferous vegetables here).
+Broccoli, cauliflower, cabbage, kale, brussels sprouts, radishes, turnips, collard greens… and the list goes on (There’s a complete list of cruciferous vegetables here).

 Good News: Cooking Helps with Cruciferous Vegetables and Thyroid

-In fact, many of the enzymes in cruciferous vegetables can be partially destroyed by heating foods.
+Thankfully, many of the problematic enzymes in cruciferous vegetables can be partially destroyed by heating foods.
 So, if you’re going to eat cauliflower, cabbage, or kale – be sure to cook the vegetables before eating them.